 This can lead to increased job satisfaction and a feeling of accomplishment, which can contribute to improved employee development.

 Compared to other training methods, on the job training is often more cost-effective.
 This is because there is no need to pay for external trainers or expensive courses, which is often the case with off the job training.

 It can lead to increased motivation

-On the job training can lead to increased motivation for employees as they are able to see the direct relevance of the skills they are learning to their job.
-This can make training more engaging and enjoyable, which can in turn lead to improved employee development.
+On the job training can increase employee motivation as they can see the direct relevance of the skills they are learning to their job.
+This can make training more engaging and enjoyable, which can, in turn, lead to improved employee development.

 It can be used to assess employees

-OJT can also be used as a way to assess employees and their suitability for certain roles within the company.
-By observing employees during training, employers can get a better idea of an individual’s strengths and weaknesses and whether they would be a good fit for a particular position.
+OJT can also be used to assess employees and their suitability for certain roles within the company.
+By observing employees during training, employers can better understand an individual’s strengths and weaknesses and whether they would be a good fit for a particular position.

-Compare this to a regular training course — an employee may be good at sitting a specific exam, but how can you judge their suitability for doing the actual work?
+Compare this to a regular training course — an employee may be good at sitting a specific exam, but how can you judge their suitability for actual work?

 It can help employees be more connected to the company